Business Administration Career Path

 BUSINESS ADMINISTRATION ASSOCIATE DEGREE JOBS

-When you earn an Associate of Science degree in Business Administration from Generations College, you will be well-prepared for your career — whatever business administration career path you choose.
-Your specific business administration job description will likely vary somewhat from those described below, but this list of potential careers represents the most common paths for degree-holders:
+When you earn an Associate of Science degree in Business Administration from Generations College, you will be well-prepared for your career — whatever career path you choose in business administration.
+Your specific business administration job description will likely vary somewhat from those described below, but this list of potential careers represents the most common paths for degree holders:

 • Administrative assistant: Administrative assistants typically perform routine clerical duties, ensuring departments and business lines run smoothly.
 Graduates who choose to work as administrative assistants can earn a comfortable living, which is one of the reasons this career choice is among the most popular business administration roles.
-The average 2019 associate degree in business administration salary for administrative assistants in the U.S. was $39,850 per year.
+The average salary for administrative assistants in the U.S. in 2023 was $46,010 per year according to the U.S. Bureau of Labor Statistics.

 • Office manager: Office managers are responsible for making sure one or more assigned office locations run smoothly, managing day-to-day tasks.
 Office managers often supervise administrative assistants, book travel, organize meetings, manage databases, maintain office supplies and technology, work with third-party vendors and suppliers, provide status reports to company leaders periodically, and handle other responsibilities that help the company meet its goals.